nvidia-holoscan/holoscan-sdk/docs/components/resources.md

 ## Receiver (advanced)

 Typically users don't need to explicitly assign transmitter or receiver classes to the IOSpec ports of Holoscan SDK operators.
-For connections between operators, a `DoubleBufferReceiver` will be used, while for connections between fragments in a distributed application, the `UcxReceiver` will be used.
-When data frame flow tracking is enabled, any `DoubleBufferReceiver` will be replaced by an `AnnotatedDoubleBufferReceiver` which also records the timestamps needed for that feature.
+For connections between operators, a `DoubleBufferReceiver` will be used by default, while for connections between fragments in a distributed application, the `UcxReceiver` will be used.
+When data frame flow tracking is enabled, any `DoubleBufferReceiver` will be replaced by an `AnnotatedDoubleBufferReceiver` which also records the timestamps needed for that feature. `AsyncBufferReceiver` is optionally used when `IOSpec::ConnectorType::kAsyncBuffer` is used in the `add_flow` method for lock-free, wait-free and asynchronous data flow.

 ### DoubleBufferReceiver

 This is the receiver class used by input ports of operators within a fragment.

+### AsyncBufferReceiver

+This is an optional receiver class that can be used to connect two operators for lock-free, wait-free and asynchronous data flow.
+This receiver is used by passing `IOSpec::ConnectorType::kAsyncBuffer` as the connector type in the `add_flow` method.

 ### UcxReceiver